Skip to main content

 Are the vaccines safe for children?

-• Children 6 months through 4 years of age who have received previous COVID-19 vaccine doses need 1 or 2 doses of the updated (2023–2024 formula) Moderna or updated (2023–2024 formula) Pfizer-BioNTech COVID-19 vaccine, depending on the number of prior doses.
+• Children 6 months through 4 years - 1 or 2 doses of 2024–2025 mRNA vaccine from the same manufacturer as administered for initial vaccination, depending on the vaccine and the number of prior doses

 Which vaccine is better?